 The formerly antagonistic realms merge on technical and political grounds-magic and science, life and death, joy and misery.
 Beauty reveals its terror as highly classified nuclear plants and laboratories become "Industrial Parks" in pleasing surroundings; Civil Defense Headquarters display a "deluxe fallout-shelter" with wall-to-wall carpeting ("soft"), lounge chairs, television, and Scrabble, "designed as a combination family room during peacetime (sic!) and family fallout shelter should war break out."
 If the horror of such realizations does not penetrate into consciousness, if it is readily taken for granted, it is because these achievements are (a) perfectly rational in terms of the existing order, (b) tokens of human ingenuity and power beyond the traditional limits of imagination.

 The obscene merger of aesthetics and reality refutes the philosophies which oppose "poetic" imagination to scientific and empirical Reason.
 Technological progress is accompanied by a progressive rationalization and even realization of the imaginary.
 The archetypes of horror as well as of joy, of war as well as of peace lose their catastrophic character.
-Their appearance in the daily life of the individuals is no longer that of irrational forces-their modem avatars are elements of technological domination, and subject to it.
+Their appearance in the daily life of the individuals is no longer that of irrational forces-their modern avatars are elements of technological domination, and subject to it.